DESIGNING AN ENGLISH COUNTRY GARDEN

-The plants and flowers that are used in an English country garden design, are generally common plants and flowers seen in gardens throughout the United Kingdom.
+he plants and flowers used in an English country garden design, are generally common varieties of plants, as seen in gardens throughout the United Kingdom.
 These country gardens conjure up thoughts of romance, bumble bees, butterflies and lazy summer days.

-To try and recreate such a garden is not difficult, but to be successful you should choose your plants and flowers wisely with regards to colour groupings, taking account of heights, and considering plants that will thrive in your particular climate and soil conditions.
+o recreate such a garden is not particularly difficult to achieve, but to be successful you should choose your plants and flowers wisely with regards to colour groupings, taking account of heights, and considering plants that will thrive in your particular climate and soil conditions.

 Choose simple cottage flowers for your cottage garden design and make sure that they are old-fashioned varieties.
 Try and choose a colour scheme like pinks and whites, or blues and yellows.
 Where you choose to have a whole spectrum of colours then make sure that the palette is soft.